icopy-site/awesome/docs/awesome/awesome-cl.md

 This contains plugins and other goodies for various text editors.

 * [Parinfer](https://shaunlebron.github.io/parinfer/) - Parinfer is a way to edit lisp code that helps to keep both the indentation and the parenthesis balanced.
 It is easy to start with and yet it offers advanced features à la Paredit.
-It is available on many editors (https://github.com/CodyReichert/awesome-cl/blob/master/Emacs, Vim, Neovim, Atom, Sublime Text, Visual Studio Code, LightTable, CodeMirror,…).
+It is available on many editors (Emacs, Vim, Neovim, Atom, Sublime Text, Visual Studio Code, LightTable, CodeMirror,…).

 ## Emacs ##